Argyrochosma dealbata

 Argyrochosma dealbata, the powdery false cloak fern, is a small fern endemic to the central and southern United States.
 It grows on calcareous rocks, such as limestone.
 Its leaves are highly divided, with leaf segments joined by shiny, chestnut-brown axes, and their undersides are coated with white powder, giving the fern its name.
-First described as a species in 1814, it was transferred to the new genus Argyrochosma (the "false cloak ferns") in 1987, recognizing their distinctness from the "cloak ferns" (Notholaena sensu stricto).
+First described as a species in 1814, it was transferred to the new genus Argyrochosma in 1987.

 Description

+Morphology

 The rhizome is compact, more or less upright, and usually unbranching, and bears brown, pale brown or yellowish-brown scales that are uniform in color.
 These are about 3 mm long, thin and delicate, narrowly lanceate or linear and entire (toothless) at the edges.

 The fronds of A. dealbata spring from the rhizome in clusters and are 3 to 15 cm long.
 The stipe (the stalk of the leaf, below the blade) is a shiny pale to medium brown, chestnut brown, or reddish-brown in color, measuring 2 to 7 cm long and 0.50 to 0.75 mm in diameter.
 It is rounded (rather than flattened or grooved) and lacks extensive hairs or scales; a few rhizome scales may be present at its base.
 The shiny brown color of the stipe continues into the rachis and the axis of the leaf segments, and blends with the leaf tissue at the base of each segment, without an abrupt end point.
 The rachis (leaf axis) is rounded or slightly flattened on the upper surface.
 The costae (pinna axes) are more or less straight.
 The axes tend to curl upwards when dry.

 The leaf blades are deltate (triangular) or lanceolate, broadest at the base, and are most highly divided there, ranging from tripinnate (cut into pinnae, pinnules, and pinnulets) to pentapinnate (five times divided).
 They are 2 to 6 cm long and 1.5 to 6 cm wide, obtuse (blunt) to acute (pointed) at the base and acute at the tip.
 3 to 5 pairs of pinnae are present.
 They are roughly deltate in shape and attached to the rachis by a long stalk.
 The final divisions of the blade are oblong to ovate, and the dark color of the axes passes into their base, without a distinct joint.
 The blade tissue is bluish green and somewhat leafy in texture (rather than densely leathery); veins are often visible on the upper surface of the leaf. and a whitish (or rarely, yellowish) farina (powder) covers the underside, while the upper surface is free of hairs, powder, etc., although it may bear a few glands.
 The edges of leaf segments curl back under and partially protect the sori, which are borne along veins close to the edge.
 The sporangia contain 64 spores, released in summer and fall.
 Plants are sexual diploids, with a chromosome number of 2n = 54.